atomist-skills/npm-build-skill/SETTINGS.md

     [semantic version][semver], the `latest` tag is added, making the published version the new default.

+1.  **Specify optional branch or tag filters**

+    Specify one or more regular expressions to match against the branch or tag name of the skill trigger.

+    To limit this skill to only run on _feature_ branches, you could use the `feature\/.*` regular expression as filter.

 1.  **Specify an optional bash command**

     ![Shell command](docs/images/shell-command.png)